Table of Contents

 And God’s covenant was transferred to the New Testament believers who became spiritual Israel and heirs of God’s promises (Romans 8:17; Galatians 4:6, 7).
 The “kingdom of God” was taken from the Jews and was “given to a nation bringing forth the fruits thereof” (Matthew 21:43).
 However, as individuals the Jews may be saved by accepting Christ (Romans 11:23, 24).

-The wild branches grated into the cultivated tree
+The wild branches grafted into the cultivated tree

 In Romans 11:11–24, Paul compares Israel to the natural branches of a cultivated olive tree and the Gentile believers to the branches of a wild olive tree.
 The natural branches (Israel) were broken off because of their unfaithfulness, and the wild branches (Gentiles) were grafted in (verse 17).